 I know it's a different determining body, but you only have to remember how Wigan were able to challenge the points deduction for salary cap breaches even though they had agreed to it.

 It matters not whether someone agrees to something.
-A court will not force anyone to be bound by an agreement or process that is fundamentally unfair (I am not saying it is unfair or not, but just saying that if a court thought it was unfair, the agreement is irrelevant).
+A court will not force anyone to be bound by an agreement or process that is fundamentally unfair (I am not saying it is unfair or not, but just saying that if a court thought it was unfair, the agreement is irrelevant).'"

 Correct.
 I really can't understand why some seemingly intelligent posters are claiming that the franchise has any kind of real authority, it does not, it has NONE.